FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

  }'
 ```

-You should receive a response that looks like the following.
+You should receive a 200 status code and a response that looks like the following.

 ```json
 {